dev-yomi/honeyToken/README.md

 My understanding is that it would be a tricky and expensive task to manipulate the RNG of the contract.
 The low reward should hopefully result in any attack being a net negative financially, though I'm always happy to see someone prove me wrong!
-(so if you CAN break it, please do!)
+(so if you CAN break it, please do!
+But also please show me how!)